 According to psychologist Dr Lisa Firestone, when we give our kids too much power, we stop being the teacher or caregiver and act like victims (or even slaves) instead.

 She writes: “Overindulging, over-rewarding, or babying our children actually serves as a sort of pressure for greatness and a set up for disappointment.
 The empty acts we mistake for nurturance are, at best, substitutes for real love and, at worst, forms of actual abuse.”

 It means that you are doing absolutely everything for your kids, with the result being that you end up with children who are far less independent than parents who leave them to do their own thing.

 Yes, that’s right – despite your best intentions, overparenting can do more harm than good.

 1. You dole out WAY too much praise

-Find yourself congratulating your child on finishing their ice cream?
+Find yourself congratulating your child every time they put their toys away, finish their dinner or brush their teeth?
 Yep, you may be in danger of this particular one.
-The idea is that if you keep telling your child how good they are, they lose a bit of motivation to keep on doing things to the best of their ability.
+The idea is that if you keep telling your child how wonderful they are for doing the bare minimum of what’s expected, they lose a bit of motivation to keep on doing things to the best of their ability.

 MORE Learning and Development

 A simple “Good job, buddy” is usually all that’s required to acknowledge your child’s efforts, rather than lashings of praise.
 Save the praise for the real milestones.

 2. You’re always buying rewards for your kid’s good behaviour